Archive for November 2010

 While technology provides incredible opportunities for enhanced knowledge capture and sharing and is critical to good Knowledge Management, discussions around technology platforms and the time taken to propose them, argue about them, develop them and encourage people to use them can take a good deal of time, money and personal energy.
 I’m wondering if we need to take a step back, to think first about what we trying to achieve, and then look at how we apply technology to solve them, rather than being too focussed on the specific tools we may know, like, have heard of etc.

 Most knowledge sharing problems are fundamentally about people, how they create, store and share knowledge and how they communicate and collaborate with one another.
-While technology can greatly help, I fear it will not do so unless we look at our KM related business processes, and our behaviours and build technological tolls that will support positive behaviour change, but also recognizes the ways that people work together.
+While technology can greatly help, I fear it will not do so unless we look at our KM related business processes, and our behaviours and build technological tools that will support positive behaviour change, but which also recognize the ways that people work together.

-No technological tool or implementation is perfect for Knowledge Management related work, and people’s tastes differ in terms of how they prefer to use technology and these patterns change over time – we have to accept that there are no silver bullets in technology.
+No technological tool or implementation is perfect for Knowledge Management related work, and people’s tastes differ in terms of how they prefer to use technology.
+Furthermore these patterns change over time.
+We have to accept that there are no silver bullets in social technology.
 If we focus too much on the tools and not enough on what we are trying to achieve with them then we risk to develop tools that no-one will use, or tools that will reinforce existing knowledge silos and bad sharing practices.
 For Knowledge Management practitioners we also risk being pigeonholed as techies, rather than being seen as people who want to help with substantive knowledge sharing.
 And we also can leave the impression that if only we had the right technology we could fix all the problems we have with KM, which then leads to disappointment when the reality fails to live up to the hype.

 Don’t get me wrong, I love trying out new technology as much as anyone – in fact probably more than most people.
 BUT it terms of developing platforms and tools for use within an organization (or across the UN system), I think we need to first focus on the human practices we wish to encourage and reinforce and then design our solutions with people in mind first and foremost.
 Rollout of technological tools needs to be complemented by support for changed working practices, and the success of a platform or tool needs to be assessed on how well it supports improved sharing in reality – not on how good its functionality is in theory.